rmahinpei/Blood-Alcohol-Concentration-Simulator/README.md

 # Blood Alcohol Concentration (BAC) Simulator
 ## Purpose
 Around the world, alcohol misuse is widely recognized as a social issue, especially among young adults.
-As a way to encourage the population to learn more about the impacts of their drinking behaviours, a Python implementation of a deterministic compartmental model for the pathway of alcohol in the body was created.
+As a way to encourage the population to learn more about the impacts of their drinking behaviours, a Python implementation of a deterministic compartmental model for the pathway of alcohol in the blood was created.
 The compartmental pathway used in the Python code was proposed by Stephanie Lapadat and is shown below.

 <img src="Figure-1.png" width=50% height=50%>